lmari/VIMonto/readme.md

 ---
 **Changes with respect to the previous version:**

+***20 Feb 23:***
+* slightly refined the structure of API-related functions, now generating either JSON- or XML-formatted responses.

 ***14 Feb 23:***
 * added a preliminary version of the API via FastAPI, at the moment only generating JSON-formatted responses;